qeiynn/rpi_fan-pwm/README.md

 # Rpi_Fan-PWM

-Python script to safely turn-off the Raspi with a use of a button.
-The script is waiting for an interrupt in order to trigger.
-This saves cpu resources as it isn't constantly watching the Pins.

-The button must pressed for 2 seconds in order to shutdown.
-The purpose is to avoid shutdown by accidental button presses.
+Python script to control the curve of a 5V PWM.
+Optimized for NF-A4x10 and NF-A4x20 5V PWM noctua fans.

 ## Install